cheetz/THP3_Updates/README.md

 Updates:

 -Minor typo on the URL for the notes for the Custom Support System VM Web Lab.
 Instead of blog it was supposed to be blob.
 Updated link: https://github.com/cheetz/THP-ChatSupportSystem/blob/master/lab.txt.
 I believe you should be able to update any ebooks copies on Kindle to contain the new link, but of course not physical.
+Updated physical for future purchases.